Maya Lahav

 Online Exploitation • Tech & Crime

-Doctorate researcher in Criminology at the University of Oxford, focusing on the role of digital platforms in enabling human trafficking.
+Organised Crime on Online Platforms - Research conducted at University of Oxford.
 Former lead of Human Exploitation Team at a high-tech intelligence company and later served as Head of Section in Denmark’s Ministry of Defence, Department of Cyber and Information Security.
 Additionally, trafficking mitigation work with NGOs in South Asia.
-Currently a Visiting Fellow at the University of Sydney Law School and a 2025 International Strategy Forum Fellow.

 - Funding research (academic, philanthropic, or private sponsors)